 A quick fix for this:

 How Haakaa can help you collect more milk:

 1. To collect leaks when you are nursing your baby on one side (tandem feeding and Haaka).

 This is especially true in the early weeks whereby you want to focus your effort to breastfeed your baby and not spending too much time fiddling with the pump (and washing numerous pump parts).

-Once your baby get a good latch and nurse comfortably, stick your Haaka on the other breast.
+Once your baby get a good latch and nurse comfortably, stick your Haakaa on the other breast.

-Your baby will stimulate let-down for you and thus it is easier to readily collect milk with Haaka.
+Your baby will stimulate let-down for you and thus it is easier to readily collect milk with Haakaa.

 2. Tandem pumping with a single electric breast pump.

 Not all mothers respond well to a double electric breast pump.